Being Prepared for Flooding

 - Sign up for the government Flood Warning Service for free flood alert messages

-- Make sure you have the correct insurance cover and whether you are adequately covered for repairs.
-Are there any special provisions for listed buildings?
+- Make sure you have the correct insurance cover and that you are adequately covered for repairs.
+Are there any special provisions in your policy for listed buildings?

 Good and effective building and garden maintenance can help make your home more flood resistant.
 Keeping masonry pointing in good order and sealing any gaps around pipes that penetrate the external walls can help reduce water penetration.
 Dry walls are able to resist taking up water for longer than damp walls, and will therefore be quicker to dry out afterwards.
 Therefore:

 - Check gutters, downpipes and drains regularly to make sure they're working properly